garethjohnsdesign/thisisnovel.co.uk/index.md

   that people actually want to listen to.
 contact-text: Whatever the story you want to tell, we’d love to hear from you.
 address-text: |-
-  Studio 30, Hackney Downs Studio\
+  Studio 30, Hackney Downs Studio
-  17 Amhurst Terrace, Hackney Downs, London E8 2BT
+  17 Amhurst Terrace, Hackney Downs
+  London E8 2BT
 layout: home
 ---